askari0102/Learning/Kubernetes/README.md

 **Give system DaemonSets their own space.** Running the CNI on the same nodes as memory-hungry workloads means an eviction storm can take out networking for every pod on the node — including the ones that would have restarted the CNI.
 A small, dedicated, on-demand system pool is cheap insurance.

-**Spot capacity belongs in its own pool** (or in a Karpenter-provisioned node that declares it), with tolerations on the workloads that can tolerate interruption and PDBs that make the drain orderly.
+**Spot capacity belongs in its own pool** (or in a Karpenter-provisioned node that declares it), with tolerations on the workloads that can tolerate interruption, topology spread, and the cluster's interruption handler so a reclaim is drained rather than a sudden disappearance.
+PDBs do not help here: they only constrain voluntary evictions (drain, rollout), and spot reclaim is involuntary.
 Mixing spot and on-demand in one pool means you cannot predict which workloads will be interrupted.

 ---